 Why do sportsbooks do this?
 (This sounds too good to be true.)

 Sportsbooks offer promotions in an attempt to lure in new customers and retain existing ones.
+Some sportsbooks even allow you to repeat sign-up offers across multiple states.
 They know that in the long term, they will make money off of the average gambler.
 It’s not that different from bank and credit card sign-up offers, except there’s a lot more money to be made.

 Is Matched Betting the same as Arbitrage?